Bilirubin oxidase

 This enzyme belongs to the family of oxidoreductases, to be specific those acting on the CH-CH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is bilirubin:oxygen oxidoreductase.
 This enzyme is also called bilirubin oxidase M-1.
-This enzyme participates in porphyrin and chlorophyll metabolism.
-It is widely studied as a catalyst for oxygen reduction.
+It is widely studied as a catalyst for oxygen reduction to water in biofuel cell applications.